NagarajHulagur/Practice-Project/README.md

 # Practice-Project
-I am practicing in home at satuarday
+I am practicing in home at satuarday and sunday